-$$\Delta V_O = \Delta I_I \times ESR{CO}$$
+$$\Delta V_O = \Delta I_L \times ESR{CO}$$

-For lower output ripple voltage across the entire operating temperature range, X5R or X7R dielectric type of ceramic, or other low ESR tantalum capacitor or aluminum electrolytic capacitor may also be used as output capacitors.
+For lower output ripple voltage across the entire operating temperature range; X5R or X7R dielectric type of ceramic, or other low ESR tantalum or electrolytic output capacitor is recommended.

 In a buck converter, output capacitor current is continuous.
 The RMS current of output capacitor is decided by the peak to peak inductor ripple current.
 It can be calculated by: